dlight-js/dlight/README.md

 ## Why another fucking framework in 2024?
 ### Please, no more functional components.
 I have plenty of reasons to favor class components over functional components in a **signal-based MVVM** framework(Don't jump on me so fast.
-It's for signal-based and MVVM frameworks, not immutable).
+It's for signal-based and MVVM frameworks, not react, not MNC ones).

 #### 1. What does an MVVM framework need?